eemgraham/World-Health-Data/README.md

 Ageing Population in the UK: The UK's life expectancy is steadily increasing.
 This trend indicates that the NHS must prepare for the evolving needs of an ageing population, including long-term care and chronic disease management.

 # 🛠 Tools Used
-Tableau – for data visualization
+Tableau – for data visualisation

 Public health datasets on life expectancy, BMI, and cancer rates